 But it is the case that no loyalist gang has subjected a child to a so-called 'punishment' shooting so far this year (2022).
 Indeed the last such shooting was back in 2013.
-Criminal gangs on the nationalist side followed suit.
-Since 2015 no nationalist child has been shot by one of the various reincarnations of the IRA.
+Criminal gangs on the nationalist side, that is the various reincarnations of the IRA, delayed until 2018 to follow suit.